KenXD2001/proctor-ai-sfu-server/node-application/README.md

 ## ⚙️ Configuration

-The server uses environment variables for configuration.
-Create a `.env` file or set the following variables:
+The project now uses a single `.env` file located at the repository root (`proctor-ai-sfu-server/.env`).
+Both the Node.js server and the Vite client read from this file.
+Update the values below to match your deployment:

 ```bash
 # Server Configuration